 Another reason why prices might rise is currancy fluctuations.
-Apple bumped up the prices of most of its products in the UK as the pound weakened following the Brexit referendum result, and we fear that prices may rise again - if the pound continues to struggle, or if Apple decides to bring in an iPhone X-esque edge-to-edge screen, or both.
+Apple bumped up the prices of most of its products in the UK as the pound weakened following the Brexit referendum result in 2016, and it is possible that prices may rise again while the pound continues to struggle.

 Apple is expected to bring across some of the design changes from the iPhone X to the iPad lineup in 2018 - namely the removal of the Home button.
 This is strongly supported by code in iOS 12 that suggests that elements of the iPad interface will mirror the iPhone X and its successors.

 Bloomberg's sources back in November 2017 expected "at least one" new iPad model to ditch the Home button and go for an edge-to-edge screen, replacing Touch ID with Face ID.